-Our ESG Policy reflects our commitment to incorporate the consideration of sustainability and other ESG matters in our investment activities.
+Our ESG policy reflects our commitment to incorporate the consideration of sustainability and other ESG matters in our investment activities.
 ESG and sustainability to us means enhancing investment performance, operational resilience, and business governance for the benefit of our properties, tenants, employees, investors, and communities.
-We embrace sustainability as an opportunity to improve our business practices while reducing our impact on the environment and strengthening the communities in which we operate.
+Consistent with and subject to our duties to investors, we embrace sustainability as an opportunity to improve our business practices and create value while reducing our impact on the environment and strengthening the communities in which we operate.